-4. Choose Your Health Coach Career Path
+Step 4: Choose Your Health Coach Career Path

 Health coaching is already a $6 billion market—and the profession shows no signs of slowing down.
 (9) According to the U.S. Bureau of Labor Statistics, job growth among health educators and community health workers is expected to grow by 11 percent by 2028, which is much faster than other occupations, on average, in the United States.
-(10) More than 100,000 health coaches are already working in this field and awareness is growing among the public as more people enter this profession.
-(11, 12) There is ample opportunity to forge a career in health coaching, and plenty of flexibility for you to build a practice that reflects your goals and interests.
+(10) More than 100,000 health coaches are already working in this field, and awareness is growing among the public as more people enter this profession.
+(11, 12) There is ample opportunity to build a career in health coaching, and plenty of flexibility for you to build a practice that reflects your goals and interests.

 Career Options for Health Coaches

 Health coaching gives you the flexibility and freedom to forge your own path.
 But if you’re thinking ahead about where you’ll find work, you have plenty of options.
 More and more organizations—large and small—are hiring health coaches as full-time staff members.

 Health coaches can work as part of larger healthcare organizations, work full time on corporate wellness teams, or manage and run their own private practices.
 What your individual career looks like is entirely up to you, but here are some of the ways you may find full-time work as a health coach: